 At the nearby AU SENDAI there was a public lecture by the Director of the Epilepsy Center (30-minute version), Dr. Nobukazu Nakasato.
 The panel discussion included several movers and shakers in the local and national epilepsy field.
 The theme of the discussion “Knowing, feeling at Ease, Epilepsy and Work” allowed for passionate and a learned debate.

-Other Purple Day Events that were held in other Asian countries will be posted soon.
+Purple Day events held in other Asian countries will be posted here.